OnlyF0uR/cesium/README.md

 ### Smart contracts

 Smart contracts are compuled in WASM and executed in a control wasmer virtual sandbox, this runtime is referred to as Selenide.
 An sdk is provided to improve DX.

-### Note of Caution

-The current implementation, specifically the current cryptography (cesium-crypto), is highly experimental and not yet audited for security.
-While the SPHINX+ and Keccak support is somewhat robust and based on established practices, the bulletsproofs and (non-)interactive zero-knowledge tranformations are merely based on established theory.